Storage Policy Backends

 Do not directly change the real destination for policies that already have files

-The local directory, S3 bucket / endpoint / prefix, and follower node binding determine where old files are located.
+The local directory, S3 bucket / endpoint / prefix, Azure Blob endpoint / container / base path, OneDrive drive / root item / site or group identifiers, SFTP endpoint / base path, and follower node binding determine where old files are located.
 If you change them directly, old files may no longer be found.